-I started off by checking the organized itineraries of companies like Exodus UK and Explore.
-(Click on the blue text to see the itineraries.)
+I started off by checking the organized itineraries of adventure travel companies like Exodus UK.
+(Click here to see the itinerary.)
 Further reading on the situation in Sri Lanka convinced me that I could organize and do the bike trip on my own.
-It would also allow me to create exactly the trip I wanted; this would include a couple of days to visit the remains of the ancient Buddhist city of Anuradhapura.
-I even downloaded a digital copy of the most recent guidebook to Sri Lanka from the Lonely Planet website.
-Here is the route I figured I would follow over a seventeen-day period.
-To get to Colombo would involve a flight from Toronto to Abu Dhabi and then a transfer to the Sri Lankan capital.
+It would also allow me to create exactly the trip I wanted; this would include a couple of days to visit the impressive remains of the ancient Sinhalese capital at Anuradhapura.
+(See here for a post on a non-bike Sri Lanka tour I did last year.)

 All images enlarge with a click; all blue text opens up on a new page with a click.

-I looked around for another possibility and Colombia popped up, thanks to a package organized by a UK bike touring company, Saddle Skedaddle, that would take me from Bogotá in the Andes down to Cartagena on the shores of the Caribbean, a great 1000 kilometer ride.
+I looked around for another possibility and Colombia popped up, thanks to a package organized by the UK-based bike touring company, Saddle Skedaddle, that would take me from Bogotá in the Andes down to Cartagena on the shores of the Caribbean, a great 1000 kilometer ride.
 (The trip description is here.)
-An advantage of Bogotá as the destination is that it is a direct flight from Toronto – only two chances for baggage handlers to do something bad to my bike and gear.
+An advantage of Bogotá as the destination is that it is a direct flight from Toronto – only two chances for baggage handlers to screw up my boxed bike.
 The only problem was the cost – $3000. for 15 days, of which twelve were actual cycling days.
 I’m sure it would have been quite plush but I actually like planning and doing the trips on my own.

 One day I googled “January bicycling tours” or some such yet again and I finally noticed New Zealand.
 It had been there all the while but I just hadn’t considered it.
 The reason: the distance, the cost, and not two but four sets of baggage handlers!
-Over the next two months the Air New Zealand Toronto-Christchurch return fare dropped down from $3000. to about $2100. and I thought about it again.
+Over the next two months, the Air New Zealand Toronto-Christchurch return fare dropped down from $3000. to about $2100. and I thought about it again.

 In the end, it was a toss-up between Sri Lanka and New Zealand.
 Travel time and cost of the ticket were about the same.
 Sri Lanka had the advantage of one less transfer; New Zealand promised a greater variety of stunning scenery and had an extensive cycling infrastructure to make the trip easy to plan.
-Sri Lanka offers a society infused with the Buddhist iconography that I find fascinating; New Zealand offers a comforting infusion of British colonialism that I, as a Canadian, can relate to!
+Sri Lanka offers a society infused with the Buddhist iconography that I find fascinating; New Zealand offers that comforting infusion of British colonialism that I, as a Canadian, can relate to!

 So there you have it; I’m going to New Zealand.
 The infrastructure for bicycle tourists is much more developed.
-The weather and temperature also seem a bit more conducive to spending six hours a day on my Brooks B-17 bike saddle.
+The weather and temperature is also more conducive to spending six hours a day on my Brooks B-17 bike saddle.
 While I wanted to go in January, I’ve actually waited until the new school year begins (Feb.
-7) in hopes that road traffic will be that much less of an issue.
+7) so road traffic will be that much less of an issue.

 Why South Island?

 A three-hour ferry ride across Cook Strait and you’re on South Island.
-Only a quarter of the four and half million Kiwis live on this more temperate (in terms of climate!) part of N.Z and of those a bit more than a third live in the Christchurch area.
+Only a quarter of the four and a half million Kiwis live in this more temperate (in terms of climate!) part of N.Z and of those a bit more than a third live in the Christchurch area.
 Running up the length of the west side of the island are the Southern Alps; a few mountain passes cross the range at various points.
 The low population, the relative isolation, and the stunning mountain and beach scenery of South Island are what bicycle tourists rave about – and they are what convinced me to focus on this part of New Zealand.